cheogm28/annotated_shelf/README.md

 ## License

-Annotation Shelf is released under the MIT License.
+Annotation Shelf is released under the BSD-3-Clause.
 See LICENSE for details.

 This README file provides an overview of Annotation Shelf and its features, as well as instructions on how to install and use the library.
 It also includes examples